What Are the Best Premed Gap Year Jobs?

 If you need help staying on the proper schedule, speak with a pre-health advisor.

-No requirement says you must have a medical job but working in healthcare has benefits specific to your career goals that non-medical jobs do not.
+No requirement says you must have a medical job, but working in healthcare has benefits specific to your career goals that non-medical jobs do not.
 That said, medical schools do like to see diverse candidates with diverse skill sets and backgrounds.

 If you take a non-medical job, be sure to fill in the gaps with relevant medical experiences.
 This can be done with volunteering, medical shadowing, clinical experience, and research.
 Also, be sure to talk about the transferable skills you developed at your non-medical job.
-For example, interpersonal skills, leadership, and critical thinking are all essential core competencies for entering medical students

 You can find many leadership roles in nonprofit and community organizations.
 Think about what your community needs and go from there.
 For example, if you work at an assisted living facility and notice a lack of wellness programs, take the initiative and pitch ideas to your supervisor.
-Perhaps you could start art therapy programs, poetry readings, music lessons, or exercise classes for different skill levels.
-Taking on leadership roles for new projects is a great way to be a competitive candidate.

-Another great option is working for a contract research organization (CRO) to support pharmaceutical, biotechnology, and medical device industries.
+Another great option is working for a contract research organization (CRO) to support the pharmaceutical, biotechnology, and medical device industries.
 CROs outsource research services to contractors.
-Responsibilities include preclinical research, clinical research, clinical trials, biopharmaceutical development, bioassay development, pharmacovigilance, and commercialization.

 CROs support universities, foundations, research institutions, and government agencies such as the NIH and the FDA.
 As a contractor, you will have strong research experience and understand the behind-the-scenes of developing drugs from conception to commercialization.

 Taking a gap year to bolster your application materials and strengthen your candidacy is a great option for medical school readiness.
-Be sure to use the time productively, otherwise, your gap year will be seen as “time off” rather than the extra time that was needed to maximize your chances of acceptance.
+Be sure to use the time productively; otherwise, your gap year will be seen as “time off” rather than the extra time that was needed to maximize your chances of acceptance.

-To choose the best premed gap year job for you, review your application and fill in areas that may be lacking.
+To choose the best gap year job for you, review your application and fill in areas that may be lacking.
 Follow your passions, interests, and professional goals.
 What do you want to learn?
 What do you want to experience?
 What types of settings and workplaces appeal to you?
 What skills do you want to develop?

 The answers to these questions will lead you to the perfect premed gap year job.
 We wish you the best of luck with your future endeavors.